devjoe1991/yourora-native/docs/sidebar-completion-summary.md

 ---

-*This sidebar navigation system represents a significant enhancement to YourOra's user experience, providing a sophisticated, performant, and beautifully designed navigation solution that perfectly integrates with the existing app architecture.*
+*This sidebar navigation system represents a significant enhancement to Miha's user experience, providing a sophisticated, performant, and beautifully designed navigation solution that perfectly integrates with the existing app architecture.*